İzmir: Bronze Age

-Old Smyrna
+Iron Age

 At the dawn of İzmir's recorded history, Pausanias describes "evident tokens" such as "a port called after the name of Tantalus and a sepulcher of him by no means obscure", corresponding to the city's area and which have been tentatively located to date.
 The term "Old Smyrna" is used to describe the Archaic Period city located at Tepekule, Bayraklı, to make a distinction with the city of Smyrna rebuilt later on the slopes of Mount Pagos (present-day Kadifekale).
 The Greek settlement in Old Smyrna is attested by the presence of pottery dating from about 1000 BC onwards.
-The most ancient ruins preserved to our times date back to 725–700 BC.
+The most ancient preserved ruins date back to 725–700 BC.
 According to Herodotus the city was founded by Aeolians and later seized by Ionians.
 The oldest house discovered in Bayraklı has been dated to 925 and 900 BC.
 The walls of this well-preserved house (2.45 by 4 m), consisting of one small room typical of the Iron Age, were made of sun-dried bricks and the roof of the house was made of reeds.
 A house found in Old Smyrna with two floors and five rooms with a courtyard, built in the second half of the 7th century BC, is the oldest known house having so many rooms under its roof.
 Around that time, people started to build thick, protective ramparts made of sun-dried bricks around the city.
-Smyrna was built on the Hippodamian system, in which streets run north-south and east-west and intersect at right angles, in a pattern familiar in the Near East but the earliest example in a western city.
+Smyrna was built on the Hippodamian system, in which streets run north–south and east–west and intersect at right angles, in a pattern familiar in the Near East but the earliest example in a western city.
 The houses all faced south.
 The most ancient paved streets in the Ionian civilization have also been discovered in ancient Smyrna.